essameldin77/AWS-Serverless-REST-API-Architecture/README.md

 Monitoring and debugging serverless applications using CloudWatch.
 Deploying infrastructure using Infrastructure as Code (IaC) with AWS SAM.

 Note: This is a demonstration project.
 For production use, consider adding authentication/authorization (e.g., with Amazon Cognito), input validation, and more robust error handling.
+It doesn't include any code as it's customizable.
+The project is created as an MVP to demonstrate an educational understanding of AWS's Serverless REST API Architecture, mainly through the diagram and documentation of the steps required to create a production-ready application.